Analog horror: History

 Analog horror could be regarded as a form or descendant of creepypasta legends.
-Many creepypastas anticipated analog horror's themes and presentation: Ben Drowned and NES Godzilla Creepypasta, among others, featured manipulated or contrived footage of "haunted" media, and Candle Cove, a creepypasta from 2009, focused on a mysterious television broadcast.
+Many creepypastas anticipated analog horror's themes and presentation: Ben Drowned and NES Godzilla Creepypasta, among others, featured manipulated or contrived footage of "haunted" media, and Candle Cove, a creepypasta from 2009, focused on a mysterious television broadcast, which happens to also have been created by Kris Straub.

 Some commentators have drawn parallels between analog horror and 20th-century radio and television programs that presented fictional stories in the style of "live news broadcasts," such as Orson Welles's 1938 radio adaptation of The War of the Worlds and the shot-on-video TV movies Special Bulletin (1983), Ghostwatch (1992) and Without Warning (1994) (in other words, "analog horror" before analog horror).

 The subgenre is typically cited as originating between the late 2000s and the mid-2010s Internet (mainly with YouTube) videos, specifically from Steven Chamberlain's No Through Road in January 2009, and gaining substantial popularity on the English-speaking internet with the release of Kris Straub's Local 58 in October 2015; the series' slogan ("ANALOG HORROR AT 476 MHz") gave the genre its name.
 Local 58, which quickly became successful, inspired later works such as The Mandela Catalogue and The Walten Files.
 Another YouTube channel, the Polish-language Kraina Grzybów TV, anticipated many motifs of the genre, as in December 2013 it began publishing videos stylized as a TV program from the 1990s that contained disturbing and surreal imagery.

 Some analog horror series have been adapted into different forms of media.
 In 2020, Netflix announced that it would adapt the analog horror podcast Archive 81 into a series of the same name.
 Despite its positive reception, the show was canceled after airing only one season.

-On August 21, 2024, a short video resembling an EAS titled EAS Indonesia Concept (October 24, 1991), ANM-021 (Mesem) - First Encounter, gained widespread attention on Indonesian social media.
+On August 21, 2024, a short video resembling a national warning system titled EAS Indonesia Concept (October 24, 1991), ANM-021 (Mesem) - First Encounter, gained widespread attention on Indonesian social media.
 The video was posted in support of pro-democracy movements in Indonesia.
 The widespread sharing of the symbol on platforms like Instagram, Twitter (X), and WhatsApp was a form of protest against the House of Representatives' attempt to overturn the Constitutional Court's decision regarding regional election laws.
 The analog horror video was adopted by citizens for the nationwide protests on August 22, 2024, and shared virally on Indonesian social media as a symbol of disquiet with the government's decisions.
 Many pro-democracy activists, including public and political figures, adopted and shared the short video and its screenshots across social media platforms.
 The image was reused in the 2025 Indonesian protests with the blue replaced with black to signify greater urgency.